openshift/jenkins-plugin/README.md

    - NOTE: overriding of timeouts is detailed below.

-7. "Verify OpenShift Build":  performs the equivalent of an 'oc get builds` command invocation for the provided build config key provided; once the list of builds are obtained, the state of the latest build is inspected to see if it has completed successfully within a reasonable time period; it will also employ the same deployment triggering on image change verification done in the "Trigger OpenShift Build" build step; this build step allows for monitoring of builds either generated internally or externally from the Jenkins Job configuration.
+7. "Verify OpenShift Build":  performs the equivalent of an 'oc get builds` command invocation for the provided build config key provided; once the list of builds are obtained, the state of the latest build is inspected to see if it has completed successfully within a reasonable time period; it will also employ the same deployment triggering on image change verification done in the "Trigger OpenShift Build" build step; this build step allows for monitoring of builds either generated internally or externally from the Jenkins Project configuration.
 NOTE: success or failure of older builds has no bearing; only the state of the latest build is examined.

 8. "Create OpenShift Resource(s)":  performs the equivalent of an `oc create` command invocation; this build step takes in the provided JSON or YAML text, and if it conforms to OpenShift schema, creates whichever OpenShift resources are specified.